Difficulty Swallowing Specialist

 How is difficulty swallowing treated?

 Your doctor at Capitol Gastro tailors your treatment to the reason for your difficulty swallowing.
 You might need to modify your diet.
 Certain head and neck positions may help minimize your symptoms.
 If your condition is due to an underlying condition, your doctor recommends a treatment plan to set you on the path to recovery.

-If difficulty swallowing is interfering with your well-being, call Capitol Gastro today or book a consultation online.
+If difficulty swallowing is interfering with your well-being, call Capitol Gastro today.